copy-ninja/SmartThings_MyQ/README.md

 # SmartThings MyQ

 ##Overview
 This version was branched off from copy-ninja's original version.
 While it works largely the same, the biggest difference is that it relies on a separately installed tilt sensor on each door.
-This allows the app to get instant status updates without needing poll MyQ at all.
+This allows the app to get instant status updates without needing to poll MyQ at all.
 This is necessary because MyQ/SmartThings have restricted the ability to poll the MyQ servers, although sending open/close commands still works as normal.

 More details can be found on the wiki: https://github.com/brbeaird/SmartThings_MyQ/wiki